From The Giant’s Campaign, a Novel

 “I’m sorry that I must delay my hospitality.
 Tim will go with you to the teleport circle at the wharves, and there, he will await your return with the girl.
 From the wharves, Karsk can lead you himself.
 He is well known in Barathrum, and has escaped my justice many times.
 Now, approach me.
 I will send you to the wharves myself.”

-The dwarf stepped forward and tugged on Megaera’s cloak, and she let herself be led toward the dragon.
+The dwarf stepped forward and tugged on Megaera’s cloak, and she allowed herself to be led toward the dragon.
 Karsk strolled behind, blank-faced except for his weary eyes.
 Only then did it occur to Megaera that she’d never actually agreed to carry out the rescue, but agreement, as both she and the dragon understood, was a time-wasting formality.
 She worked for Varanor now.
 Her old allegiances were dead.

 * * *